zhanhui111/Longmenshan-Viscoelastic-Strain/README.md

 This folder contains the extracted surface velocity field results from the 3D finite element models.
 These datasets were used as the synthetic benchmark for comparing various strain rate estimation methods.
 * `Be15surf.xlsx`: Simulated surface velocity field from the **pure elastic model** (15 km locking depth).
 * `Bv15surf.xlsx`: Simulated surface velocity field from the **viscoelastic model** (15 km locking depth).
-* Data Availability & Mesh Files: > The 3D finite-element mesh files (.mesh or compressed archives) are too large for the main repository tree.
-They can be downloaded directly from the Releases page of this repository.

 ## ⚙️ Requirements